 2. Is sunflower oil good for frying chicken?

-3. Which oil makes chicken the crispiest?
+3. Which oil makes chicken for crispiest?

-5. Can I reuse oil after frying chicken?
+5. Can i reuse frying oil?

 Pingback: What the Best Oil to Fry Chicken In?
 [Top 5 Oils + Pro Expert Tips]